-Kinross completed a prefeasibility study at Lobo-Marte that contemplated a heap-leach operation and submitted an environmental and social impact study to Chilean authorities.
-Kinross has since withdrawn its permit application due to changes in the plan of operations, project economics, and other factors.
-As a result of the permit withdrawal, much of the historic 7.0 million ounces of measured and indicated gold resources, contained in 185.4 Mt @ 1.2 g/t gold, were reclassified from historic mineral reserves.
+Kinross completed a Pre-Feasibility Study at Lobo-Marte in 2009 that contemplated a 47 ktpd open pit heap-leach operation with estimated annual production of 350k – 400k AuEq ozs for the first five years.
+Kinross withdrew its permit application and stopped the permitting process in 2014 due to changes in the plan of operations, project economics, and stringent requirements associated with the permit application.
+As a result of the permit withdrawal, approximately 6 million estimated gold ounces were reclassified from Mineral Reserves to Measured and Indicated Resources.
 Future development and operations at Lobo-Marte will require the re-initiation of the permitting process.

 Sandstorm has a 1.75% net smelter return royalty on 60% of future production at Lobo-Marte, up to a maximum of US$40 million.
 Sandstorm acquired the royalty as part of a transaction with Teck Resources Ltd. in January 2016.